rust-lang/book/nostarch/chapter15.md

 a value to be cleaned up early, we use the `std::mem::drop` function.

 The `std::mem::drop` function is different from the `drop` method in the `Drop` trait.
-We call it by passing as an argument the value we want to force drop.
+We call it by passing as an argument the value we want to force-drop.
-The function is in the prelude, so we can modify `main` in Listing 15-15 to call the `drop` function, as shown in Listing 15-16:
+The function is in the prelude, so we can modify `main` in Listing 15-15 to call the `drop` function, as shown in Listing 15-16.

 src/main.rs